South Carolina SC Real Estate SC Apartments Greenville Apartments

 Running parallel to I-385 east of Downtown Greenville, the Pelham Road corridor is a mix of commercial and residential properties.
 Boasting views that stretch from downtown to the mountains, this area was chosen by Thomas O. Lowndes in the 1800s to build his stately Lowndes Hill House in order to capture the best view in Greenville.
-Conveniently located for commuters combined with varied residential amenities such as restaurants, many call this east Greenville community home.
+Conveniently located for commuters combined with varied residential amenities, many call this east Greenville community home.

 The Town of Piedmont straddles the border between Anderson County and Greenville County.
 Throughout history, many have found Piedmont an ideal location to settle thanks to the Saluda River which runs through the center of town.